renesas/ra-fsp-examples/example_projects/ek_ra4c1/littlefs_qspi/littlefs_qspi_ek_ra4c1_ep/readme.txt

 			Type '5' and enter to go back to the Main Menu.

 Note:
-1) For using the Serial Terminal (UART):
+1) For using the Serial terminal application:
+	a) To echo back characters typed in Tera Term, the user needs to enable it through [Setup] -> [Terminal...] -> Check [Local echo].
-   The serial terminal setting parameters are as follows:
+	b) The configuration parameters of the serial port on the terminal application are as follows:
-		Select the COM port provided by the J-Link on-board.
+		COM port is port provided by the J-Link on-board.
 		Baud rate: 115200 bps
 		Data length: 8-bits
 		Parity: none
 		Stop bit: 1-bit
 		Flow control: none
-   To show the degree Celsius symbol (°C), the user needs to select the "Consolas" font through:
-   [Setup] -> [Font...] -> [Font:]

 2) For using the J-Link RTT Viewer:
    If an EP is modified, compiled, and downloaded please find the block address (for the variable in RAM called _SEGGER_RTT) in .map file generated in the project folder (e2studio\Debug or e2studio\Release).